In the analysis editor and from the Connection list, select the database connection on which to run

 you receive a warning message that enables you to continue or cancel the

-or drag them directly from the DQ Repository
+you want to analyze, or drag them directly from the DQ

-DQ Repository view, the selected column will be automatically
+DQ Repository viewto locate the selected column under the

 If required, click in the Indicators view to